mikkosyrja/speedcrunch-sailfish/README.md

 filtering by name.

 Pointing list item inserts it to the expression editing field and activates the main calculator page.
-Long press opens context menu with same option and additional possibility to delete user defined function or variable.
+Long press opens context menu with options.
+First context menu item displays list item content.
+For functions it is usage with parameter names.
+For constants and variables it is value and for units it is just unit name.
+Selecting first item performs same inserting as list item pointing.

+Used items are collected to recent item stack and displayed at the top of the list with bold font.
+Other items come after them in alphabetical order.
+Recent item stack size is not currently limited, but recent menu items has additional context menu item for removing them from the recent stack.
+Also, user defined functions and variables have context menu item for deleting them.

 Rightmost page contains some settings.
 These are same as desktop version settings and mostly self-explanatory.
 Note that user defined variables and functions are saved with the history list.